ENVISION – ENGAGE – ENERGIZE

 AFTERNOON Workshop D: “Singing for Change” with Jane Perry & Tony Turner – 1:00 – 3:30 pm

 In this workshop we will explore the importance of songs to social action related to our seven principles.
 Using historical and recent examples we will learn that the power of song can unite minds and spirits and aid the cause of social change.
+Read about some Unitarians who have harnessed the power of music in their activism here.

 SATURDAY ALL-DAY Workshop E: Truth, Healing & Reconciliation – 10:30 am – 6:00 pm (including Blanket Exercise at 4:00 pm at the Unitarian Church of Calgary)